2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/RelationshipFilter.md

 # Data Source: RelationshipFilter

 ## Purpose / Description
-The **RelationshipFilter** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources][eavds].
+The **RelationshipFilter** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It will return only the items which have a relationship to another item - like books having an author, or blog-posts with the tag _grunt_.

 ## How to use with the Visual Query
 When using the [Visual Query](xref:Temp.VisualQuery) you can just drag it into your query.
 This is what it usually looks like: